crobinson42/react-skeleton-css/README.md

 ## Usage

 After you've included react-skeleton-css and the skeleton css/stylesheets, you can use the components.
+Caveat: you must include the skeleton css/stylesheets in your project.